 Andrew Wipke graduated magna cum laude with a B.A. in English/History, and a minor in Classical Studies in 2010 from Texas A&M University.
 As an undergraduate, Andrew was actively involved in student organizations and activities, such as M.S.C.
 F.I.S.H., Fish Camp, Student Body President’s Executive Council, Student Service Fee Advisory Board, and the Athletic Council.
 Among accolades received at the college and university level, he is a Buck Weirus Spirit Award recipient.

 After graduation, Andrew attended law school at Texas Tech University in Lubbock, Texas.
 During his time in law school, he served as the Lead Articles Editor of the Journal of Biosecurity, Biosafety, and Biodefense.
 He graduated from law school cum laude in 2014, and, thereafter, was admitted to practice in this state and in the United States District Court for the Northern District of Texas.
 He also has a master’s degree in Public Administration from Texas Tech University, and a graduate certificate in conflict resolution from Kansas State University.
-Andrew currently resides in Lubbock and works as an Assistant District Attorney, where he practices civil law.
-He is a member of the Lubbock County Bar Association.
+Andrew currently resides in Rosenberg and works as an Assistant County Attorney, where he practices civil law.
+He is a member of the Fort Bend County Bar Association.
 He is also a qualified Texas mediator and is a John Jay Fellow.
 During his free time, he enjoys traveling, fishing, hunting, and participating at his church.
 As a fourth generation Aggie, he further enjoys watching Texas A&M athletics.

 Abby Miller '15